Advanced Massage Techniques for

 - working on a range of builds and levels of fitness from the frail to the very fit and physically active;

 - a variety of relevant homework exercises that you can offer clients between massage sessions.

-[Note: This course looks at working around injuries, strains and the after-effects of operations.
-It does NOT cover working directly on these conditions that is the focus of sports massage training.]
+[Note: This course focuses on working on the average client – it does NOT cover working on injuries, strains and the after-effects of operations – that is the focus of sports and remedial massage training.]